UNICEF Archival

 UNICEF, 1993)

-Child neglect in rich nations describes how and why some of the wealthiest nations on earth have short-changed children.
-Poverty and
+Child neglect in rich nations describes how and why some

-abandonment are now commonplace experiences for children in the rich.
-Much of this book focuses on what to do: the techniques and
+the rich.
+Much of this book focuses on what to do: the

-strategies exist.
+strategies exist. |

 Helping Children Cope with the Stresses of War